 Boiling Point: At or near the boiling point of the fluid, the temperature stability is difficult to maintain.
-Fuming or evaporation is excessive.
+Furning or evaporation is excessive.
 Large amounts of heater power may be required because of the heat of vaporization.

 Decomposition: The temperature may reach a point at which decomposition of the fluid begins.
 Further increasing the temperature may accelerate decomposition to the point of danger or impracticality.
+Silicone oils can oxidize causing the fluid to thicken.
+Replace fluids at the first sign of increasing viscosity.